 Painting cabinets also requires protecting the area where the cabinet painting happens.
 You don’t want to risk paint splattering all over your floors, countertops, or appliances.
 Although the process should not be rushed, professionals will get the job done much more quickly than an amateur can.
 They’ll also clean up the area, so you don’t have to.

-HBP Painting is an expert cabinet painting contractor.
+HBP Painting Contractors is an expert cabinet painting contractor.
 We can convert your current faded and outdated cabinets into beautifully painted ones that last for many years.

 We have been around since 1983 as a locally owned and operated painting contractor.
 Besides professional cabinet painting, we also offer residential and commercial interior and exterior painting and can apply beautiful unique faux finishes.